U.S. cuts Colorado River water allocations to drought-stricken Southwest

 Besides conservation, the department is working to maintain water levels on the Colorado River to protect two major dams that generate electric power.

-Water levels on Lake Mead near Las Vegas dropped to 1,050 feet below sea level for the first time ever, according to federal officials.
+Water levels on Lake Mead near Las Vegas dropped to 1,050 feet above sea level for the first time ever, according to federal officials.

 Low water levels Arizona's Lake Powell are also threatening hydro power production and electricity supplies in southern California and across the Southwest.